rackerlabs/design-system/_component_design/tabs.md

   * Present tabs as a single row.
 Wrap tab labels to a second line if needed, and then truncate.

-  * Do not include another set of tabbed content within a tab.
-(No nested tabs.)
+  * Do not include another set of tabbed content within a tab (No nested tabs.)

   * Highlight the tab corresponding to the visible content.

-  * Don't force users to jump back and forth between tabs to perform a single task.
-A customer should be able to discover the relevant information needed and complete the task within the same tab.
+  * Provide all relevant contextual information and interface items to perform a single task within the same tab.

   * Do not use tabs for primary navigation.